cvs-health/testilo/README.md

 Because Testilo supports Testaro, this `README` file presumes that you have access to the Testaro `README` file and therefore does not repeat information provided there.

-## Branches

-The `writer` branch contains the state of Testilo as of 2022-11-07.
-In that branch, Testilo must read and write files.
-That makes Testilo unusable as a dependency in applications that do not have permission to both read and write files.

-The `simple` branch contains the state of Testilo as of 2022-12-23.
-In that branch, Testilo does not need to read or write files, so applications without write permission can still use Testilo as a dependency.

-The `main` branch contains the state of Testilo from 2022-12-24 until now.
-In that branch, Testilo can prepare jobs that require multi-step operations to reach and pre-process the targets being tested.

-The `complexmerge` branch refactors `main` and is to be merged into `main` when the refactoring is complete.

-This `README.md` file documents the `complexmerge` branch and will document the `main` branch when `complexmerge` is merged into `main`.

 ## Dependencies

 The `dotenv` dependency lets you set environment variables in an untracked `.env` file.
 This prevents secret data, such as passwords, from being shared as part of this package.